aabbtree77/auth-starter-backend/README.md

 # Further Notes

 - One reason for SQLite is that it is just a file, not the whole server that needs a Docker container.
-However, SQLite has no date and uuid types, but I am not pedantic and advanced enough to worry about such matters.
+However, SQLite has no date and uuid types and they say it is worse at "horizontal scaling" when compared to PostgreSQL.
+I am not pedantic and advanced enough to worry about such matters.

-- It remains unclear if this is the way to build CRUD apps even if we neglect "nocode builders", WP, services, and CMS solutions like PocketBase or Payload.

-- A strong side of this particular stack is that it is developer-friendly, and its parts are replaceable.

 - It makes sense to keep the backend for DB and security.
 This is complex enough.
-Prerendering/littering it with the frontend elements for efficiency is a secondary thing.
+Prerendering/littering it with the frontend elements for efficiency or convenience is a secondary thing.

-- The TypeScript (Ts) way vs vanilla JavaScript (Js), Express, and MongoDB?
+- The TypeScript (Ts) way vs vanilla JavaScript (Js) and MERN?
 The answer becomes surprisingly simple now.
 According to the latest news, there are fewer than 10% of Js purists left among us.

+- A strong side of this particular stack is that it is developer-friendly and its parts are replaceable.
+It would not be a big issue to replace Bun with Node, Hono with Express, SQLite with PostgreSQL.

 # References